xiaogit00/covalent-docs/content/en/docs/developer/faq.md

 Here are some steps we recommend to optimize the client-side code:
 - Create a queue for your requests.
-- Have `N` worker threads pull requests from that queue and synchronously submit them, only taking another request from the queue when the previous one completes.
-- Tweak the concurrency-level `N` value.
-At a certain level, you should not see any `429` errors or socket hangups given the limit rules in our middleware.
-The ideal `N` is currently ~`24`, but this could be changed at any time to protect our architecture from DoS attacks.
-Please verify and find the optimal `N` for yourself (or write code that dynamically lowers `N` incrementally upon receiving a `429` error).
+- Have a thread that pops requests from the queue at a rate of no more than 5 per second and kicks them off asynchronously (e.g. in a new thread/fiber or in a worker pool).

 &nbsp;
 ### Why do I only get back 100 items (or rows) of data?